anp/lolbench/README.md

 * changes to `registry.toml`
 * changes to `.circleci/config.yml`

 CI will ensure that all other benchmarks still build on your PR, you don't need to run the test target for every benchmark crate locally.
+In your PR message please mention which 'benchmark needed' issue should be closed by your PR.

 Once your PR is merged we'll re-run the benchmark load balancer (ping @anp if he hasn't written docs for that yet).